ltiao/ltiao.github.io.nikola/posts/serious-shortcomings-of-n-gram-feature-spaces-in-text-classification.rst

 The major drawback of feature spaces represented by :math:`n`-gram models is extreme sparcity.

-But what makes me really uncomfortable is that it can only interpret unseen instances with respect to learned training data.
-What I mean by this is if a classifier learned from the instances *'today was a good day'* and *'that is a ridiculous thing to say'*, it is unable to say much about the instance *'i love this song!'* since the features are *'today', 'was', 'a', 'good', 'day', 'that', 'is', 'ridiculous', 'thing', 'to', 'say'*.
+But even more unsettling is that it can only interpret unseen instances with respect to learned training data.
+That is, if a classifier learned from the instances *'today was a good day'* and *'that is a ridiculous thing to say'*, it is unable to say much about the instance *'i love this song!'* since the features are *'today', 'was', 'a', 'good', 'day', 'that', 'is', 'ridiculous', 'thing', 'to', 'say'*.

 It is impossible to classify this new instance because it is entirely meaningless to the classifier - it cannot be represented.
 So no matter how